 Get up close and personal with the challenges of daily life in Cuba, even in the big city.
 You will go to a food ration store and a grocery store followed by a group Cuban cooking lesson.
-Notice the lack of options in the stores.
+Don’t be dismayed by the lack of options in the stores, Cubans are resourceful.
 Learn how to make some of Cuba’s favorite dishes, including flan and mojitos.

 After lunch you’ll go to a private music workshop with Pablo Menendez, an American-born musician who has lived in Cuba since he was a child in the 1960’s.
 He will give you a private class on Cuban music through the ages, as well as a mini-concert.
 You can get a taste of his style with this music video: https://www.youtube.com/watch?v=ZxpC7d7n3lk

 After a simple dinner, you’ll head to the El Morro fortress for the canon blast, then Havana Jazz Fest!
 Meals: Breakfast, Lunch

 We will start the day with part II of the walking tour of Old Havana City.
 We will see the Cathedral Plaza (notice the seashells on the side of the cathedral).
 From here we will walk to the nearby mural and other plazas and hear the stories of how they were built and the difference purposes they served.
 There are lots of shops to peek into here, and great places to rest over a cup of coffee.